 TODAY'S MOTTOES and PROVERBS:

-3-WORD PROVERBS: Today's 3-word verb-less proverb is Silentium stultorum virtus (English: Silence is the virtue of fools)
+3-WORD MOTTOES: Today's 3-word verb-less motto is Vigilia pretium libertatis (English: Watchfulness is the price of liberty).

-BREVISSIMA: The distich poster for today is Mors Non Timenda.
-Click here for a full-sized view; the poem has a vocabulary list and an English translation, too.
+BREVISSIMA: The distich poster for today is Felix Nemo Suo Iudicio.
+Click here for a full-sized view.

 And here are today's proverbial LOLcats:

-FABULAE FACILES: The fable from the Fabulae Faciles widget is Ursa et Vulpes, a story in which the fox exposes the bear's hypocrisy (this fable has a vocabulary list).
+FABULAE FACILES: The fable from the Fabulae Faciles widget is Lupus et Canis Saginatus, the wonderful story of the wolf who prizes his freedom (this fable has a vocabulary list).

-MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Vultur Convivium Faciens, the story of the vulture's deadly birthday party.
+MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Vultur Convivium Faciens, the gruesome story of the vulture's dinner party.